-The Warrington College of Business’s Heavener School of Business offers several opportunities for students to apply for scholarships: in March for summer semester, in May for fall semesters and again in October for spring semester awards.
-Over $60,000 in scholarships, in amounts ranging from $500 to $2,000, was awarded this past year to undergraduate business, online business, and students studying abroad.
+The Warrington College of Business’s Heavener School of Business offers several opportunities for undergraduate students to apply for scholarships each year: in March for the summer semester, in May for the fall semester and again in October for spring semester awards.
+Over $50,000 in scholarships, in amounts ranging from $500 to $2,000, is awarded each year to undergraduate business, online business, and students studying abroad.

 - Online scholarship application which includes academic plan and permission for Disclosure